jcabi/jcabi-ssh/README.md

 }
 ```

 Version 1.6 works under Java 1.8+.
-If your Java version is ealier, use
+If your Java version is earlier, use
 version 1.5.2.

 ## How to contribute?